-Visitors can book their stay at the Supai lodge (2 miles from main falls) or at the campground at the base of Havasu Falls.
+Visitors can book their stay at the Supai Lodge (2 miles from the main falls) or at the campground at the base of Havasu Falls.

 There are five waterfalls to explore along the blue-green water of Havasu Creek.
 Three of the waterfalls are located between the village of Supai and the campground.

-A desert lake spanning hundreds of miles across Arizona and Utah, Lake Powell is undoubtedly one of the most magical family-friendly places in Arizona.
-Travelers can camp along its sandy, rust-colored shores of Antelope Island or cruise the waters on a houseboat trip.
+A desert lake spanning hundreds of miles across Arizona and Utah, Lake Powell is undoubtedly one of the most magical, family-friendly places in Arizona.
+Travelers can camp along the sandy, rust-colored shores of Antelope Island or cruise the waters on a houseboat trip.

 Kids will love swimming, building sandcastles, standup paddleboarding, riding on a jet ski or inner tube, and exploring the nooks and crannies of Lake Powell’s sandstone slopes.

 If traditional camping or renting a houseboat isn’t your style, consider glamping in a covered wagon at Page Lake Powell Campground.
 Each Conestoga wagon sleeps a family of four and costs $125 per night.